Posted on behalf of Arnold Law Firm on January 28, 2020 in Auto Accident. Updated on May 30, 2023

 To avoid parking lot accidents, be cautious and follow these best practices:

-If you were injured in a parking lot collision, the Sacramento car accident lawyers at the Arnold Law Firm are available to discuss possible legal options.
+If you were injured in a parking lot collision while you or another driver was backing out of a parking space, our attorneys are available to discuss possible legal options.